getsentry/sentry-docs/src/collections/_documentation/platforms/node/azure_functions.md

 $ npm install @sentry/node
 ```

-To set up Sentry error logging for a Azure Function:
+To set up Sentry error logging for an Azure Function:

 ```javascript
 "use strict";